chrlyz/wrdhom_contracts/README.md

 We could and should try to improve legacy web2 platforms through better legislation, auditing, and accountability, but this is very challenging, because:

-- Even if they open source their code, there’s no way to guarantee that the code they release matches the code running on their servers,or to verify to what extend humans intervene arbitrarily.
+- Even if they open source their code, there’s no way to guarantee that the code they release matches the code running on their servers, or to verify to what extend humans intervene arbitrarily.

 - Access to their APIs and data is expensive and restrictive.